hon-nova/eCoffee/README.md

       - The Meta class within ProductForm specifies that the form is based on the Product model.
       The form includes the fields `description, category, price, quantity, and photo_url` from the `Product` model.
 The Django form itself serves as a `Constructor` of the `Product` class.
 4. `models.py`
-      - Consists of core models of the backbone project

       - `User`: Extends AbstractUser with no additional fields
       - `Product`: Represents a product with a description, category (choices provided), price, quantity, photo URL, and creation timestamp
       - `Like`: Tracks which users like which products, with a unique constraint on the user-product pair